Membership terms and conditions

 You can spend some or all your Personal Member Reward in any of these Co-op businesses:

-- Co-op Food stores (including franchised stores from time to time)
+• Co-op Food stores (including franchised stores from time to time);

-- Co-op Legal Services on:
+• Co-op Legal Services on:

-- fixed price family services (pre-nuptial, co-habitation and separation agreements)
+• fixed price family services (pre-nuptial, co-habitation and separation agreements)

-- Co-op Funeralcare – in any of our funeral homes or through our contact centre on 0808 239 1438
+• Co-op Funeralcare – in any of our funeral homes or by phone: 0808 239 1438.

 We may change participating Co-op businesses from time to time.